emilyirenelai/connect-the-dots/README.md

 # connect-the-dots
-A simple game of connect the dots, using a rainbow paintbrush and a dot template.
+A game of connect the dots, using a rainbow paintbrush and a dot template.